rhysqi/Lithium/README.md

-# Lithium - Text Editor for Windows
+# Lithium - System Native Text Editor
-Lithium is a low-level text editor framework built using Windows API, designed for fast and efficient text manipulation.
+Lithium is a low-level text editor framework built using System API, designed for fast and efficient text manipulation.
 Unlike traditional text editors or IDE frameworks, it operates by directly invoking system-level functions, bypassing higher-level libraries or runtimes.
 This approach gives developers granular control over text rendering, memory management, and file system interactions, resulting in a highly responsive and optimized experience.
 With a focus on performance and customization, Lithium aims to provide a "bare-metal" text editing environment, similar to how specialized tools like VSCode are built, but with direct system interaction for enhanced flexibility and speed.

 # Features